On the interaction of the Coxeter transformation and the rowmotion bijection: -representation finite algebras

 Then the projective resolution as a $B$-module of $T_N$ is given by:

-\item Let $N'$ be an injective indecomposable direct summand of $M$.
-Then $L_{N'}$ is itself injective, so it is its own injective resolution. \item Let $N'$ be a non-injective indecomposable direct summand of $M$.
-Let $N=\tau_n^{-1}(N')$.
-Then the leftmost term of (\ref{Bres}) is $L_{N'}$, while the remaining terms are injective, so (\ref{Bres}) is the injective coresolution of $L_{N'}$. \item There is a bijection between the indecomposable projective $B$-modules of injective dimension $n+1$ and the indecomposable injective $B$-modules of projective dimension $n+1$ given by $\Omega^{-(n+1)}$ with inverse $\Omega^{n+1}$. \end{enumerate} \end{lemma}
+This then also gives an injective coresolution of $L_{\tau_n(N)}$ with $T_{P_i} \cong L_{\nu_A(P_i)}$. \item Let $N'$ be an injective indecomposable direct summand of $M$.
+Then $L_{N'}$ is itself injective, so it is its own injective resolution. \item There is a bijection between the indecomposable projective $B$-modules of injective dimension $n+1$ and the indecomposable injective $B$-modules of projective dimension $n+1$ given by $\Omega^{-(n+1)}$ with inverse $\Omega^{n+1}$. \end{enumerate} \end{lemma}

-\begin{proof}\begin{enumerate} \item Since $N$ is projective, $T_N=D \Hom_B(N,M) \cong \Hom(M, \nu(N)) = L_{\nu(N)}$ by \cite[Chapter III, Corollary 6.2]{SkoYam}, so $T_N$ is itself projective.
+\begin{proof}\begin{enumerate} \item Since $N$ is projective, $T_N=D \Hom_A(N,M) \cong \Hom_A(M, \nu_A(N)) = L_{\nu_A(N)}$ by \cite[Chapter III, Corollary 6.2]{SkoYam}, so $T_N$ is itself projective.

 \item Since $N$ is non-projective, we have already established that $\pdim N=n$.
 In order to calculate $\Ext^i(N,M)$, we would apply $\Hom(-,M)$ to the projective resolution of $N$, and since $\Ext^i(N,M)=0$ except for $i=0$ and $i=n$, we obtain an exact sequence: